 Although you shouldn’t expect the GTX 480 to give you the same level of performance that you can find on a newer graphics card, it can still provide a satisfying gaming experience.
 When it comes to older games and less competitive titles, this is where the GTX 480 really shines.

-We compiled benchmarks from a wide variety of games including newer and older titles to get a feel for how well the GTX 480 plays games, and the results are actually very impressive for a graphics card this old.
+We compiled benchmarks from a wide variety of games, including newer and older titles, to get a feel for how well the GTX 480 plays games, and the results are actually very impressive for a graphics card this old.
 One issue that you will run into with this card, however, is the memory limitation.

 With only 1.5GB of graphics memory, more demanding games with lots of textures and detailed scenery are going to struggle.
-Our test system had an Intel Core-i7 8700K CPU, which really helps this card achieve the best performance, but the graphics memory was a painfully obvious bottleneck to the system.
+Our test system had an Intel Core-i7 8700K CPU, which really helped this card achieve the best performance, but the graphics memory was a painfully obvious bottleneck to the system.

 Have a look at the table below to see the level of performance you can expect playing at medium to high settings and at full 1080p HD resolution: